Help us stop Alabama Rot. Donate to the Alabama Rot Research Fund (see below).

 If your dog gets skin lesions or other symptoms consult your vet, without delay.
 “Unexplained redness, sores or swelling of the skin (on the paws, legs, body, face, tongue or mouth) are often the first sign of this disease.”
 (AMVS, Feb 2016) After five years, we still don’t know what causes Alabama Rot.
 From analysis by AlabamaRot.co.uk, we do know that 90% of confirmed cases have been in the six months during Winter and Spring (December – May).
 Information about Alabama Rot / CRGV for dog owners from Anderson Moores Veterinary Specialists (AMVS).

-In June 2016 the Alabama Rot Research Fund (ARRF) charity was founded.
-The founders’ dog Lulu had contracted Alabama Rot … and survived!
+In June 2016 the Alabama Rot Research Fund (ARRF) charity was founded by Michael Barlow.
+His dog Lulu had contracted Alabama Rot … and survived!
 Read Lulu’s story here and here.

 Continue reading “Stop Alabama Rot.
 Donate to ARRF charity.”